netzahdzc/oHealth-Context/schemas/ClinicalControl/README.md

 + `type` : Entity type.
 It must be equal to `ControlTest`.
    + Mandatory

++ `refUser` : reference to the actual User to which this UserContext is associated.
+Within FIWARE, this reference could point to the end of the FIWARE Identity Manager, where FIWARE user profiles are stored.
+    + Attribute type: `string`.
+    + Mandatory.

 + `omh:body_weight` : Represents body weight.
     + Attribute type: [body-weight](http://www.openmhealth.org/schema/omh/body-weight-1.0.json).
     + Allowed values: (`kg`, `g`, `lbs`, `oz`).